Ballykeel Dolmen

 • Along the clue route there is much to discover in this old city, almost unique if only because it has two cathedrals, both splendid pieces of architecture.
 You’ll see numerous historic buildings near the Church Of Ireland Cathedral, learn about a tragic railway disaster, see the replica of a giant Irish stone cross, and visit the beautiful green Mall area flanked on both sides by many old buildings.
 The route also passes close to the city’s planetarium, well worth a visit if time allows.

-• The clue route is approximately 3 miles, or about 5 km, and starts/ends at the old Friary ruins within the Palace Demesne.
+• The clue route is almost 2 ½ miles / 4 km and starts/ends at the old Friary ruins within the Palace Demesne.

 • The Whodunit Hunt booklet is packed with 30 clues as well as several pieces of extra historical information.